1891 Australian shearers' strike: The strike

 The strike started and quickly spread.
 From February until May, central Queensland was on the brink of civil war.
 Striking shearers formed armed camps outside of towns.
 Thousands of armed soldiers protected non-union labour and arrested strike leaders.
 The unionists retaliated by raiding shearing sheds, harassing non-union labour and committing acts of sabotage, although the incidents of actual violence or arson were few.

 One of the first May Day marches in the world took place during the strike on 1 May 1891 in Barcaldine.
 The Sydney Morning Herald reported that 1340 men took part of whom 618 were mounted on horse.
 Banners carried included those of the Australian Labor Federation, the Shearers' and Carriers' Unions, and one inscribed 'Young Australia'.
 The leaders wore blue sashes and the Eureka Flag was carried.
-The "Labor Bulletin" reported that cheers were given for "the Union", "the Eight-hour day", "the Strike Committee" and "the boys in gaol".
+The "Labor Bulletin" reported that cheers were given for "the Union", "the Eight-hour day", "the Strike Committee" and "the boys in gaol [jail]".
 It reported the march:

 In the procession every civilised country was represented doing duty for the Russian, Swede, French, Dane etc, who are germane to him in other climes, showing that Labor's cause is one the world over, foreshadowing the time when the swords shall be turned into ploughshares and Liberty, Peace and Friendship will knit together the nations of the earth.

 But the shearers were unable to hold out.
 The summer had been unseasonably wet, and the strike was poorly timed for maximum effect on the shearing season (winter).
 By May the union camps were full of hungry penniless shearers.
 The strike had been broken.
 The squatters had won this time, but it had proved a costly exercise.

-Thirteen union leaders were charged with sedition and conspiracy, taken to Rockhampton for the trial, convicted, and sentenced to three years in gaol on St Helena Island Prison.
+Thirteen union leaders were charged with sedition and conspiracy, taken to Rockhampton for the trial, convicted, and sentenced to three years in jail on St Helena Island Prison.
 Three of those imprisoned (William Hamilton, Julian Stuart, and George Taylor) later became Labor members of parliament – Hamilton in Queensland and the other two in Western Australia.